40 Best Hobbies to Take Up in Your 40s

 Don't try this one on your own.
 If you can find a local guide or group who can show you what's edible, tasty, and not poisonous in your area, you'll suddenly see the outdoors in a completely new way (whether or not you pick any psychedelic mushrooms).

-You’ll feel like a Bear Grylls heading out to the woods and being able to identify the plants and berries that make for a terrific side dish at a dinner party—and it’s a solid way to spend an afternoon outdoors.
-As a bonus, you’ll stock up on plenty of ingredients that will help you cook the 40 Dishes Everyone Over 40 Should Know How to Make.
+You'll feel like a Bear Grylls heading out to the woods and being able to identify the plants and berries that make for a terrific side dish at a dinner party—and it's one of the top hobbies for spending an afternoon outdoors.
+As a bonus, you'll stock up on plenty of ingredients that will help you cook the 40 Dishes Everyone Over 40 Should Know How to Make.

 Become a master griller

-During the warmer months, don’t just barbecue—become a true grill master.
+During the warmer months, don't just barbecue—become a true grill master.
 Learn how to grill the perfect steak or ultimate burger, but also try out some more creative cuisines, like coffee-and-brown-sugar-crusted skirt steak or miso-glazed chicken burgers.
 Maybe even get a smoker.
 Whatever you do, take ownership of the backyard and elevate your grilling skills.
-And to help you get started, be sure to Steal Bobby Flay’s Top Steak-Cooking Secret.
+It's one of the best hobbies for 40-year-olds that everyone around you will love, too.
+And to help you get started, be sure to Steal Bobby Flay's Top Steak-Cooking Secret.